wvlet/airframe/docs/airspec.md

 |`pendingUntil("reason")` | pending until fixing some blocking issues|
 |`skip("reason")`         | Skipping unnecessary tests (e.g., tests that cannot be supported in Scala.js) |

-Tests in AirSpec are just regular functions in Scala.
 AirSpec is designed to use pure Scala syntax as much as possible so as not to introduce any complex DSLs, which are usually hard to remember.

 ### Examples